-Reference C - Piping Components Emitting Fugitive ROCs
+Reference D - Piping Components Emitting Fugitive ROCs

-- $\rightarrow$ Emission factors are based on the District P&P 6100.060 guidelines.
-(Prior 11/1990) - $\rightarrow$ Emission factors are based on the District P&P 6100.061 guidelines.
-(Post-11/1990) - → In determining the facility model using the CARB/KVB methodology for fugitive emissions, a default Gas Oil Ratio of 501 scf/bbl was used.
-This value assumes the worst-case model. - $\rightarrow$ An 80% reduction in fugitive emissions is assumed due to the implementation of a fugitive inspection and maintenance plan pursuant to Rule 331.
+- → Emissions of reactive organic compounds from piping components (e.g., valves and connections), pumps, compressors and pressure relief devices associated with equipment installed prior to November 1990 have been quantified using emission factors pursuant to District P&P 6100.060.1996 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
+In determining the facility model using the CARB/KVB methodology for fugitive emissions, a default Gas Oil Ratio of 501 scf/bbl was used.
+This value assumes the worst case model. - $\rightarrow$ An 80% reduction in fugitive emissions was assumed due to the implementation of a fugitive inspection and maintenance plan pursuant to Rule 331.

-Reference D - Solvents
+Reference E - Solvents